kurt-krueckeberg/open-fda-device-events/open-fda-api.md

 ## Authorization Key

+Anyone can get an authorization key for the API.
+It allows more search queries per minute:

 Request limits:

 - With no API key: 240 requests per minute, per IP address.
 1,000 requests per day, per IP address.